10 Comments

-Here’s the default WordPress 2.5 login screen
+Here’s the default WordPress login screen

-How to customize the header logo to suite your site.
+How to customize the header logo

 - Open Adobe Photoshop and edit your logo or header.
-The default WordPress logo have 292×66 dimension.
+The default WordPress logo has 292×66 dimension.
 If you want to have a bigger logo, you can do so but you’ll have to change the height and width of

-h1 aand the width of#loginelements in thelogin.cssfile, based on the dimension of your header. - Save your logo or header as
+file, based on the dimension of your header. - Save your logo or header as

 logo-login.gif